soup and rice cake

 How to cook your Tidewater Grain Co.
 Carolina Gold Rice Cakes

 Once you have the rice cakes made, you can hold them in the fridge for a couple of hours, or cook them right away.
 Simply brown them in a bit of melted butter mixed with a bit of EVOO.
 I cooked mine with Uno Alla Volta local butter, available at both the Matthews Community and Charlotte Regional Farmers Markets.
 And then added in a swirl or two of Olive Crate Kores Estate Ultra Premium Extra Virgin Olive Oil to help keep the butter from burning and add a crispy finish to the outside of my rice cakes.
-Order Olive Crate products online with free shipping on all orders; or in the Charlotte area find them at several locations in town, including the Charlotte Regional Farmers Market and the Coddle Creek Farms farm store in Mooresville, NC.
+Order Olive Crate products online for home delivery or visit them in Building B at tthe Charlotte Regional Farmers Market on Saturdays.

 Once the rice cakes have browned, use a thin spatula to transfer them to a parchment paper lined baking sheet to bake at 350 for about 10 minutes.
 This is a good way to reheat leftover rice cakes as well.